treyhunner/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

 When using the collection ABCs, `Mapping`, `Sequence`, `Set` (and their mutable children) you'll often find yourself creating a wrapper around an existing data structure.
 If you're implementing a dictionary-like object, using a dictionary under the hood makes things easier: the same applies for lists and sets.

-Python actually includes two even higher level helpers for creating list-like and dictionary-like classes which wrap around `list` and `dict` objects.
+Python actually includes two even higher level helpers for creating list-like and dictionary-like classes which **wrap around `list` and `dict` objects**.
 These two classes live in the [collections][] module as [UserList][] and [UserDict][].

 Here's a re-implementation of `TwoWayDict` that inherits from `UserDict`: